EPA, along with its Explorer's Club

 from basic scientific concepts to the latest discoveries.

-An eclectic look at science and the environment -- and the web world
+An eclectic look at science, computing and the internet.

 Why use male cells in female embryos?
 This is just simple (if naive)